By Mauritius specialist Natalie

 The plant labels are a work in progress, so I'd suggest hiring one of the expert guides on hand to point out the collection's most prized species from the 80-plus types of palms, and curious quirks like the sausage tree.
 Otherwise, just wander at will, strolling along the sun-dappled paths and listening to the birds.

 Relax on a boat trip around the Mauritius coast

-There are many boat charters and catamaran trips offering to whisk you out to snorkeling sites and remote islands.
+There are many boat charters and catamaran trips offering to whisk you out to snorkelling sites and remote islands.
 Popular islets like Coin de Mire draw the crowds.
 That said, spending the day finding starfish and washed-up coral on isles like Ile aux Cerfs is enjoyable for families in particular.

-If snorkeling really appeals, though, I’d suggest sailing to Flat Island, known as Île Plate in French.
+If snorkelling really appeals, though, I’d suggest sailing to Flat Island, known as Île Plate in French.
 The island is relatively untouched but for the ruin of an old Governor’s house, and the surrounding water remains undisturbed by boat traffic.
 While Mauritius’ reefs are normally a boat trip out from the beach, I found I could easily wade out from Flat Island and spot electric-blue fish darting around the corals.

 Search for wildlife in the Black River Gorge National Park

 In the southwest of Mauritius, just a short drive from the coast you’ll find 60 kilometres of untamed forest, home to waterfalls and birdlife including the likes of the Mauritius kestrel, cuckooshrike, and the endangered pink pigeon, which is endemic to the island.
 The Black River Gorge National Park, in the Chamarel Mountains, is dissected by the rushing Rivière Noire and woven with pathways that are fairly well-trodden and easy to navigate over smooth terrain.